Mount Logan (Quebec)

 Mount Logan is a mountain on the Gaspé Peninsula, in Quebec, Canada.
 Part of the Chic-Choc Mountains, Mount Logan rises 1150 m above sea level, making it the highest point in the Bas-Saint-Laurent region and one of the few Quebec peaks over 1100 m.

-The mountain's unusually steep northern flank is visible from Cap-Chat, on the estuary of Saint Lawrence.
+The mountain's unusually steep northern flank is visible from Cap-Chat, on the Saint Lawrence River.
 The altitude and the summit's exposure to winds from the Gulf of St. Lawrence make it one of Quebec's most precipitated summits.
 The combination of the mountain's physiography and unusual climate make it the habitat of several rare animal and plant species, such as caribou and griscom arnica.

 Mount Logan's topography, ancient geological composition, and remarkable flora and fauna aroused the scientific community's interest in the mid-19th century.

 Despite conditions favorable for skiing, Mount Logan's remoteness has worked against efforts to develop recreational and tourist enterprises.
 Straddling the boundaries of Gaspésie National Park, the Réserve faunique de Matane (Matane Animal Reserve), and the Fernald Ecological Reserve, its protected status works to the advantage of conservation by severely limiting industrial activities such as forestry or broadcasting.

 Toponymy

 Mount Logan is named after William Edmond Logan.
-Although already in use for some time, the name was formalized in 1898 by the Geographical Survey of Canada.
+Although already in use for some time, the name was formalized in 1898 by the Geological Survey of Canada.
 The highest point in Canada, Mount Logan in Yukon, is also named in his honor.